GenTechGp/SVscanner/docs/usage.md

 ### Quick example run

-The following example run process the `test/HG002_subset_mini.vcf.gz` dataset (100 records) It will take about 10 minutes.
+The following example run process the `test/HG002_subset_mini.vcf.gz` dataset (100 records).

+It will take about 10 minutes.
 The majority of time is taken by the RepeatMasker step.

+You may need to change the `REF_FASTA` variable to set the reference genome path (see below - Input Files).

 ```
 ./SVClassifier/run_classifier.sh